madebymany/css-patterns/README.md

 $ npm install css-patterns --save
 ```

 The follwing was adapted directly from the excellent [node bourbon](https://github.com/lacroixdesign/node-bourbon) project.
-The following instructions were also adapted from that project.

 To use `css-patterns` with tools like gulp.js, Grunt, or directly with node-sass, provide the path to `css-patterns` in your Sass config.